haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <img width="75%" src="./HADDOCK3-workflow-scheme.png">
 </figure>

-To keep HADDOCK3 modules organised, we catalogued them into several categories.
+To keep HADDOCK3 modules organized, we catalogued them into several categories.
 But, there are no constraints on piping modules of different categories.